csells/go_router/README.md

 ```

 Since the `loginInfo` is a `ChangeNotifier`, it will notify listeners when it
 changes.
-By passing it to the `GoRouter` ctor, the go_router will
+By passing it to the `GoRouter` constructor, the go_router will
 automatically refresh the route when the login info changes.
 This allows you to
 simplify the login logic in your app: